hollowdoor/dom_cssom/README.md

 -	style (Pretty much the same as a style object on a DOM node.)

 You can set styles with a style object that belongs to a rule as well just like the style object found on a DOM node.

+**The rules returned from the find method are different than what you get from regular cssRules.**

 Static Properties
 -----------------